Sooner Politics.org

 0 Comments

-Join John and KTOK/iHeartRadio star Gwin Faulconer-Lippert for the exhilarating tale of the half-Chickasaw Oklahoman whose life motto, “Never give up!” lifted her to the heights of aerial glory and the historic lengths of sacrificial heroism for her people.
-It is the 76th episode of our original OKLAHOMA GOLD! radio program and podcast.
+Join John and KTOK/iHeartRadio star Gwin Faulconer-Lippert and learn the enthralling story of how Oklahomans engineered the historic making good of many of America’s promises to our Natives.
+These are both the 80th and 81st episodes of our original OKLAHOMA GOLD! radio program.
 Thank you Atwoods Stores for making it possible!
 Go HERE to listen to them all!
 Future episodes explore more great heroes, events, and movements of Oklahoma History.

 Atwoods Ranch & Home Logo